-Coronavirus Aid, Relief, and Economic Security Act Relief
+Coronavirus Aid, Relief, and Economic Security (CARES) Act Relief

-The CARES Act makes loans available to small businesses through its Paycheck Protection Program, which provides the following:
+The CARES Act makes loans available to small businesses through its Paycheck Protection Program (PPP), which provides the following:

-- There is \$349 billion available for forgivable loans to any business with 500 or fewer employees or that operates in certain specified industries and meets applicable Small Business Administration employee-based size criteria. - The maximum loan amount is 2.5 times the average monthly payroll costs (looking back over 12 months), up to \$10 million. - Funds used for payroll costs, paid sick or medical leave, insurance premiums, and certain mortgage interest, rent and utility payments are eligible for forgiveness and do not have to be repaid. - The forgivable portion of these loans is excluded from the gross income of the borrower for federal income tax purposes. - Current SBA lenders and other financial institutions authorized by the Department of the Treasury will make the loans. - The program waives the customary personal guarantees and collateral requirements. - For more information on the PPP, please visit here.
+- There is \$349 billion available for forgivable loans to any business with 500 or fewer employees. - The maximum loan amount is 2.5 times the average monthly payroll costs (looking back over 12 months), up to \$10 million. - Funds used for payroll costs, paid sick or medical leave, insurance premiums, and certain mortgage interest, rent and utility payments are eligible for forgiveness and do not have to be repaid. - The forgivable portion of these loans is excluded from the gross income of the borrower for federal income tax purposes. - Current Small Business Administration (SBA) lenders and other financial institutions authorized by the Department of the Treasury will make the loans. - The program waives the customary personal guarantees and collateral requirements. - For more information on the PPP, please visit here.

-Economic Injury Disaster Loan Program
+Economic Injury Disaster Loan (EIDL) Program